 - i.
-Consider their work programme for the 2016/17 municipal year, and agree issues and items for inclusion (see draft in Appendix 1); - ii.
+Consider their work programme for the 2017/18 municipal year, and agree issues and items for inclusion (see draft in Appendix 1); - ii.
 Consider the methods by which the Panel would like to scrutinise the issues/items agreed; - iii.
 Agree on an issue for scrutiny by a task group and appoint members to the Task Group; - iv.
-Consider the appointment of co-opted members for the 2016/17 municipal year, to sit on the Panel and/or on the Task Group; - v.
+Consider the appointment of co-opted members for the 2017/18 municipal year, to sit on the Panel and/or on the Task Group; - v.
 Consider whether they wish to make visits to local sites; and - vi.
-Identify any training and support needs.
+Identify any training and support needs. - vii.
+This year, in response to the results of the scrutiny annual survey, the Scrutiny Team will also explore with chairs and vice chairs the use of external experts and the quality of evidence provided to Panels to understand what else might be done to meet members' needs.
+In order to progress this, it is recommended that the Panel spend some time discussing this as part of the development of the work programme if these issues have not already been addressed at the topic workshop.